left: Hood Gallery with painting by Liz Wlld

 Our own elegant note of Disneyhood appears in the form of two separate (but Mickey Mouse-related) works, one from Oakland sculptor Gale Wagner, and the other from Hayward artist Christine Petty.

 We’ve also included in this issue—because it’s wonderful, and because it was there—Alleghany Meadows’ Artstream.
-I ran across it in San Diego, to be exact.
-But how long will it be before San Diego and Los Angeles are joined into one heegantic
+True, I ran across it in San Diego, but how long will it be before San Diego and Los Angeles are joined into one heegantic

 Of course, we continue the ongoing saga of Indigo Animal, who just recently has arrived at LSRI, The Lawn Statuary Research Institute.